Skip to content

 C++ Syntactic Peculiarities

-After using a fairly large, matured language for a reasonable period of time, find peculiarities in the language or the libraries is guaranteed to happen.
-However, given it’s history, I have to say C++ definitely allows for some of the strangest peculiarities in it’s syntax.
+After using a fairly large, mature language for a reasonable period of time, finding peculiarities in the language or its libraries is guaranteed to happen.
+However, given its history, I have to say C++ definitely allows for some of the strangest peculiarities in its syntax.
 Below I list three that are my favorite.

 Ternaries Returning lvalues